 Although Wise says this doesn’t mean lenders avoid people who revolve balances, but serial balance-carriers should take note.
 “A consumer’s payment behavior on their credit cards and loan accounts may in fact impact their credit score,” Wise says, once TransUnion starts offering scoring models that incorporate this historical data later in the quarter.

 With the introduction of CreditVision, all of the big three credit bureaus now give lenders the ability to take a deep dive into your past charging and payment history.

-Equifax came out with a product called Dimensions in August that gives lenders a two-year look back.
+Equifax came out with a product called Dimensions that gives lenders a two-year look back.
 Among other uses, the company says lenders can pinpoint customers most receptive to balance-transfer pitches and determine how much more debt they can take on before they can’t keep up with their payments anymore.

 Experian has offered something similar for a couple of years now as part of its TrendView product.
 It lets lenders see if people are paying off their cards in full every month, carrying balances or “rate surfing,” transferring balances from one teaser rate to another.

 “It can be good or bad, depending on what they’ve been doing,” says Trevor Carone, Experian’s senior vice president of sciences and analytics.
 If they’ve been paying down their debt, lenders now have proof of that, which is particularly good for people who are wiping out a substantial debt quickly.